-The Transvaal Rugby Union was founded in 1889, which makes it the 4th oldest rugby union in South Africa, with only Western Province (1883), Griqualand West (1886) and Eastern Province (1888) older than Transvaal.
+The Transvaal Rugby Union was founded in 1889, which makes it the 4th oldest rugby union in South Africa, with only Western Province (1883), Griqualand West (1886) and Eastern Province (1888) older.

 The first rugby match by Transvaal was played on Saturday, 31 August 1889 against Griquas in Kimberley.

-This is a photo of the Transvaal side that played Griquas in 1907.
+On the left you can see a photo of the Transvaal side that played a match against Griquas in 1907.

 17 May 2006 - Eugene Eloff appointed as coach of the Lions, replacing Frans Ludeke, who moved to the Bulls.